GhostOrder28/my-finances/bugs-documentation.md

 Until here I've been always generated build files for the frontend part of my projects(whether it was React or Vue) I knew that you are not supposed to use the frontend part as it is for deployment but you need to generate static files which then will be served through a server(in my case my node server).
 I've never generated any build files for the backend part, but that was because I never use typescript in Node before, now that I'm using it it is necessary to generate them because of course node itself doesn't understand the `.ts` files, typecript is after all a kind of post processor for javascript.

-Finally, after you generate the build files your start script need a little change, in my case it was `node src/server.ts` now it is `node build/server.js`, for more information consult the article I just linked before.
+Finally, after you generate the build files your start script needs a little change, in my case it was `node src/server.ts` now it is `node build/server.js`, for more information consult the article I just linked before.

 Now when I tried to start my server from the build directory I started getting `Cannot find module` errors, looking in the web I found that when you are developing a node + typescript project your imports should always specify the extension which should be `.js` and not `.ts`, typescript will resolve the imports properly, I found this info [here](https://gist.github.com/slavafomin/cd7a54035eff5dc1c7c2eff096b23b6b).